CSU-WPT/game-dev-workshop/workshop-book/src/unity/getting-started.md

 **<span style="color: red;">FOR <u>ALL</u> INSTALLS:</span>**

 - When prompted to select which modules to add, select **WebGL Support**.
-- Exporting the game's playable executable to the web is how groups are expected to present their games during the final evaluations.
+- Exporting the game's playable executable to the web is how all participating groups **MUST** present their games during the final evaluations.

 <br/>